GkFoxes/Colleges/README.md

 # ITMO
-All the practical work that is associated with programming in the FSPO ITMO
+All the practical work that is associated with programming and IT in the FSPO ITMO

 ![itmo_horiz_white_eng](https://user-images.githubusercontent.com/26763098/42324898-400c776e-806d-11e8-8d15-793bdcd81251.jpg)